kwilteam/kwil-db/internal/readme.md

 # internal
-Directory for packages meant to be private for the entire repo
+Directory for packages meant to be private but acceibles within the repo